 Several school buses arrive at the front and back of the school.
-Please do not park in bus loading zones at any time and help us keep the cross walks safe and clear.
+Please do not park in bus loading zones at any time and help us keep the crosswalks safe and clear.
 City Parking officials enforce red zone and loading zone violations.
 Watch for flashing red lights on the school buses.
 You must stop when the lights are flashing even if the bus is parked at the curb.
 U-turns are not permitted in front of the school.
 Classroom teachers monitor students as they line up and enter the school buses at the end of the day.
 We expect all bus riders to follow all SCUSD transportation rules.
+Please adhere to all parking signage and the times indicated to avoid receiving a citation from city parking enforcement.